We are currently moving our web services and information to Canada.ca.

 These documents provide parliamentarians with financial and non-financial information to review and make decisions on the use of public funds by the government.

-Reporting Cycle For Government Expenditures.
-Text version bellow:
+Reporting Cycle For Government Expenditures

-The fiscal year of the Government of Canada runs from to .
+The fiscal year of the Government of Canada runs from April 1 to March 31.
 Each fiscal year is divided into three parliamentary supply periods.
 Supply is the process by which the government asks Parliament to appropriate funds in support of approved programs and services.
 Supply periods are designated as follows:

-• First period: to
+• First period: April 1 to June 23

-• Second period: to
+• Second period: June 24 to December 10

-• Third period: to
+• Third period: December 11 to March 26

 Introduction